showermat/squashserve/README.md

     zsrutil in.zsr outfile relative/path/to/file/within/archive

-The enocder can also be used as a library in other C++ programs by including the header zsr.h.
+The encoder can also be used as a library in other C++ programs by including the header zsr.h.
 The only class you should have to deal with is `zsr::archive`.
 Use as follows:

     #include <fstream>
     #include <zsr.h>